richardatval/www.yesproject.org/what-you-can-do/yes-specialised-support-services.md

 We’ll do our best to eliminate any barriers you may face to accessing or staying involved with the YES Project.

-## The Bridge is one of the YES Project partners.
-They are a local charity that can provide you with one-to-one intensive support and help you to:
+## The Bridge is one of the YES Project partners that can provide you with one-to-one intensive support and help you to:

 - Find and access suitable accommodation and prevent homelessness
 - Mediate between you and your family